telerik/kendo-themes/packages/theme-tasks/CONTRIBUTING.md

-# Contributing to the Kendo UI Themes
+# Contributing to the Kendo UI Theme Tasks

 Thank you for your interest in contributing to Kendo UI!